AQA-systems/aqa-core/docs/INSIGHTS.md

 # ✳️ External LLM Feedback — Insights and Strategy

-This file summarizes the feedback received from two advanced AI assistants — **Gemini** and **Perplexity** — regarding the architecture and technical decisions of the AQA project (Autonomous Query Assistant).
+This file summarizes the feedback received from two advanced AI assistants — **Gemini** and **Perplexity** — regarding the architecture and technical decisions of the AQA project (Autonomous Quantum Assistant).

 ---